 The Power (and surprisingly low cost!) of Making Charitable Gifts with Appreciated Assets

-About Tillman Hartley: Tillman Hartley is an independent, partner-owned wealth management firm.
-We serve the unique financial and planning needs of successful individuals and multigenerational families as they grow and evolve through life’s transitions.
+Tillman Hartley is an independent, partner-owned wealth management firm with offices in Cherry Hills Village, California, Asheville, North Carolina, Nashville, Tennessee, and Orlando, Florida.
+We serve the unique financial and planning needs of successful individuals and multigenerational families.
 The generosity of our client families has allowed us to amass extensive experience with charitable gifts and estate planning entities for the charitably inclined.
 If you currently have or are considering a private foundation, charitable remainder trust (CRT), or charitable lead annuity trust (CLT, CLAT) we would like to discuss how our management can add value.
 Similarly, consider contacting us before making a sizable or long-term charitable commitment or a gift with naming rights.